Tennessee Valley Authority: Allegations of federal government overreach

-In 1954, then-movie actor and later 40th president Ronald Reagan moved to television as the host and a frequent performer for General Electric Theater, which was sponsored by General Electric (GE).
-He was fired by GE in 1962 after publicly referring to the TVA, which was a major customer for GE turbines, as one of the problems of "big government".
+In 1953, President Dwight D. Eisenhower referred to the TVA as an example of "creeping socialism".
+The following year, then-film actor and later 40th President Ronald Reagan began hosting General Electric Theater, which was sponsored by General Electric (GE).
+He was fired in 1962 after publicly referring to the TVA, which was a major customer for GE turbines, as one of the problems of "big government".
 Some claim that Reagan was instead fired due to a criminal antitrust investigation involving him and the Screen Actors Guild.
 However, Reagan was only interviewed; nobody was actually charged with anything in the investigation.
 In 1963, U.S. Senator and Republican presidential candidate Barry Goldwater was quoted in a Saturday Evening Post article by Stewart Alsop as saying, "You know, I think we ought to sell TVA."
 He had called for the sale to private companies of particular parts of the Authority, including its fertilizer production and steam-generation facilities, because "it would be better operated and would be of more benefit for more people if it were part of private industry."
 Goldwater's quotation was used against him in a TV ad by Doyle Dane Bernbach for then-President Lyndon B. Johnson's 1964 campaign, which depicted an auction taking place atop a dam and promised that Johnson would not sell TVA.